amyrsaalehi/behtarino-task/README.md

 These options would make the app better:

 - Using `Context API` instead of drilling props.
+(It's not approptiate for now because when we want to use this we should have SPA version of our app and loading components and etc...)
 - Add toggle button for `next-themes` to set theme state (with its persistance).
 - Add `next-pwa` in `next.config.js` file to have caching. (and offline support by adding `_offline.jsx` file in `pages` directory).